-For reasons of safety for people working with the device which, amongst other measures, is achieved by keeping the leakage current as low as possible, the enclosure can be grounded additionally to the standard grounding via the AC cable.
-It's done be laying a separate protective earth line (PE) of the same or higher cross section as in the AC cable and connected here.
+For reasons of safety for people working with the device which, amongst other measures, is achieved by keeping the leakage current as low as possible, the enclosure can be grounded additionally on this extra grounding point, as depicted on the figure to the right (also marked as "10" in "1.8.4.
+Views").
+It requires a separate protective earth line (PE) and the cross section of that line must be at least the same as of the ground conductor in the AC supply cable (see "2.3.4.2.
+Cross section").

-Figure 12 - Grounding point
+Figure 11 - Grounding point